Jeanette Borhyová: Early life

-She is a student of Economics.
+She is a studied Economics.
 Her hobbies are Dancing, Volleyball, Snowboarding and Fitness.

 Miss Universe Slovenskej Republiky 2013

 A Blonde beauty Jeanette Borhyova from Ivanka pri Dunaji has been crowned Miss Universe SR 2013 at the grand finale of the 15th edition of Miss Universe Slovenskej Republiky beauty pageant.
 Miss Universe SR 2013 beauty contest took place at the Aegon NTC, Arena, Bratislava on Thursday night of 4 April 2013.
 12 Beauties have selected for the Miss Slovak Republic 2013 contest.